Posandu/tronic247/posts/discovering-svelte-things-i-learned-while-using-svelte/index.md

 tags: ['svelte', 'tricks-and-tips']
 img: /wp-content/uploads/2023/07/Discovering-Svelte-Things-I-Learned-While-Using-Svelte.png
 updated: '2024-06-13'
+excerpt: 'Discover some cool features of Svelte, the JavaScript compiler, and learn how to use them to build awesome web applications.'
 ---

 So, I've been playing around with Svelte, this unique JavaScript compiler, for a while now, and let me tell you, it's awesome!
 As someone who's experienced with React, using Svelte feels like a refreshing change of pace.
 I'm not here to pit React against Svelte - plenty of articles already do that.
 Instead, I want to share some cool stuff I've learned while using Svelte.